release-tools/since/README.md

 ### `changelog update`

-Generates a new changelog files based on an existing file, using the changes since the last release in the given project repository.
+Generates a new changelog based on an existing changelog file, using the commits since the last release.

 ```bash
 Usage: